duckpuppy/algolia-hugo/README.md

 This will update your search objects in the Algolia index.
 It does this by deleting the existing objects and uploading the entire index again.
-In this way it alleviates the problem of old search objects that may have been edited or deleted from remaining in the index.
+In this way it alleviates the problem of old search objects that may have been edited or deleted remaining in the index.
 Future versions of this tool may support updating existing objects when I find both time and need.

 By default this tool will look for a file named `public/index.json` relative